nathan-alden-sr/stardew-valley/min-max/1.5/readme.md

 ## Introduction

-This guide is based on [Zamiell's guide](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md), which itself is based on several other sources.
+This guide is inspired by [Zamiell's guide](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md), which itself is inspired by several other sources.
 However, I was not happy with how the guide is laid out, the presentation of each day's tasks, and the overall thoroughness.
 After running Year 1 Spring over and over again, making many mistakes, and taking voluminous notes, I decided to write my own daily guide.
 My hope is that you will avoid many of the mistakes I made and thus have a more enjoyable experience.

-You may refer to the general strategies in Zamiell's guide as I do not cover those here.

 ## Spreadsheet